duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/4_4_debug_reflash_mc.md

 </div>

-Warning: You must not procede with the following instructions unless you are in one of the following cases:
+Warning: You must not proceed with the following instructions unless you are in one of the following cases:
 1. The motors of the robot are not working.
-    2. The LEDs are not white when the robot is switched on.
+2. The LEDs are not white when the robot is on.
-    3. You know what are you doing, or you have been asked to flash the microcontroller by someone who knows what the consequences can be.
+3. You know what you are doing, or you have been asked to flash the microcontroller by someone who knows what the consequences can be.

-first of all ssh into your Duckiebot running:
+First of all, ssh into your Duckiebot running:

     laptop $ ssh duckie@DUCKIEBOT_NAME.local

-Procede installing the packages needed to compile the firmware:
+Proceed to install the packages needed to compile the firmware:

     duckiebot $ sudo apt-get update
     duckiebot $ sudo apt-get install bison autoconf flex gcc-avr binutils-avr gdb-avr avr-libc avrdude build-essential

-If you are running a Duckiebot with an NVIDIA Jetson Nano board clone the firmware for the microcontroller using the following command:
+If you are running a Duckiebot with an NVIDIA Jetson Nano board, clone the firmware for the microcontroller using the following command:

     duckiebot $ git clone -b jetson-nano https://github.com/duckietown/fw-device-hut.git

-else, if you have a Raspberri Pi based Duckiebot use:
+else, if you have a Raspberry Pi based Duckiebot, use:

     duckiebot $ git clone -b raspberry-pi https://github.com/duckietown/fw-device-hut.git